JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseFive" class="collapse" aria-labelledby="headingFive" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
-We welcome highschool students to volunteer as computational research assistants over summer break in order to 'get their feet wet' in bioinformatics research.
+We welcome local highschool students to volunteer as computational research assistants over summer break in order to 'get their feet wet' in bioinformatics research.
 Highschool students are expected to dedicate a minimum of 8 weeks, full-time, to their research projects.
 If you are interested in applying as a highschool-level computational research assistant, please follow this guide:

 1. Email Prof. Fan with the subject line “Highschool RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, where you go to school, and why you are interested in this lab.
 This serves as your ‘cover letter.’